12 min readBy Heart Hippo Medical Team

 • Correlate symptoms with actual heart rhythms

-Palpitations exist on a spectrum from completely benign to life-threatening.
-The key factors that help distinguish them include:
+Palpitations exist on a spectrum from normal physiology to clinically important arrhythmias.
+The key factors used to sort them include:

 • Pattern: Regular vs. irregular